Bouldouklu/Turbo-quest/README.md

 ## 💡 Tips for Success

 - **Follow Maxwell's guidance** - Pay attention to where he sits and stares
-- **Use your dog abilities** - Sniffing and digging are your superpowers
+- **Use your dog abilities** - Digging and exploring are your superpowers
 - **Explore thoroughly** - Check every room and examine everything
 - **Collect helpful tools** - Some items help you reach or unlock other areas
+- **Examine all items together** - When you have all three quest items, use this special command to understand their significance
 - **Trust the process** - Maxwell's mysterious behavior has a wonderful purpose

 ## 🎯 The Mystery

 As you gather the items Maxwell wants you to find, you'll start to notice something special about them.
+The game has two revelation moments:

+1. **Size Realization** - Understanding what these items have in common
+2. **Final Revelation** - Discovering the wonderful family secret!

 Trust in Maxwell's feline intuition - he knows something wonderful that he's trying to share with you!

+## 📝 What's Changed in the Cleaned Version

+### Removed (Never Used):
+- **Health/combat system** - Turbo never gets hurt or fights
+- **Item values** - No buying/selling in this game
+- **Consumable item logic** - Items don't get used up
+- **Magic/combat settings** - Not needed for this story
+- **Unused special effects** - Like "comfort_item", "soft_tool"
+- **Redundant error messages** - Simplified error handling

+### Kept (Actually Used):
+- **Quest item tracking** - Essential for the story progression
+- **Size realization system** - Key story mechanic
+- **Location visiting tracking** - For first-visit descriptions
+- **Action completion tracking** - Prevents repeated actions
+- **Item requirements** - For actions like using the step stool

+### Benefits of Cleanup:
+- **Faster loading** - Less unused code to process
+- **Easier to understand** - No confusing unused features
+- **Simpler to modify** - Less complexity for future changes
+- **Better performance** - Removed unnecessary checks and calculations

 ## 📝 Technical Details